 Black widow spider venom is a neurotoxin.
 Benadryl has no direct impact on cats bitten by black widows, and no home treatments are effective.
 Symptoms of black widow spider envenomation include severe pain (with marked vocalization), severe GI upset, paralysis, drooling, seizures, and staggering.
 Death often occurs as a result of respiratory paralysis.
 Treatment must occur at a veterinary facility and is symptomatic: pain control, antiseizure medications, and intravenous fluids are administered.
 There is an anti-venom for black widow spiders that is considered safe for use in cats, but it is not commonly available.

+Is all this information on treating a cat stung by a wasp, bee, snake or spider a little frightening?
 Prevention is better than treatment for all of the bites and stings discussed in this post.
 Indoor cats are much less likely to encounter bees and wasps, and almost certain not to encounter snakes.
 Black widows are most common outdoors, but may spin webs inside under furniture or appliances.
 Such areas should be checked regularly for evidence of the spiders.

 Got a question for Dr. Barchas?
 Ask our vet in the comments below and you might be featured in an upcoming column.
 (Note that if you have an emergency situation, please see your own vet immediately!)